-Edwin William Streeter also confirms that weight of the diamond to be exactly 186 carats in his book.
+Edwin William Streeter also confirms that the weight of the diamond to be exactly 186 carats in his book.

 Some people believe that it came from a Golconda Mine (placed in Southern India).

-This diamonds contain either immeasurable quantities of nitrogen or none at all and these specifications make this diamond unique.
+These diamonds contain either immeasurable quantities of nitrogen or none at all and these specifications make this diamond unique.

-The diamond is unique due to its light-colored pink and currently it is a part of the Iranian crown jewels.
+The diamond is unique due to its light-colored pink and currently, it is a part of the Iranian crown jewels.

 Noor-ol-Ein as One of the Famous Iranian Jewels